haileytapia/portfolio/DiscordUserGuide.md

 The main components of the interface include:

-- **Servers:** These are the communities you can join or create to connect with other users.
-- **Channels:** Within servers, you can create or join channels to communicate with other users.
-- **Direct Messages:** You can also send direct messages to other users outside of servers.
+- Servers
+- Channels
+- Direct messages

 ## Servers

+These are the communities you can join or create to connect with other users.

 ### Join a server